lucywsq/awesome-taichi/README.md

 # Awesome Taichi
-A curated list of awesome Taichi applications, courses, demos and features.
+A curated list of awesome Taichi applications, courses.

 ## **Table of Contents**